 All figures are per year unless otherwise indicated.
 School of Law tuition is charged at a block rate (6-18 credit hours).
-Students enrolled in fewer than 6 credit hours will be charged at a credit hour rate, whether or not one or more of the courses are being repeated.
+Students enrolled in fewer than 6 credit hours will be charged at a credit-hour rate whether or not one or more of the courses is being repeated.